DavidJerman/WeatherStation/README.md

 * Water level sensor (optional)

 ## How does everything work
 Arduino is used to measure the data (temperature, humidity, brightness, water level).
-The arduino sends its reading over to raspberry pi over a USB cable.
+The arduino sends its readings over to raspberry pi over a USB cable.
 Raspberry pi is responsible for collecting this data and saving it to the sqlite database.
 Raspberry pi is also responsible for taking images of the local area with the included camera.
 Both data and the images are then displayed on a website.